Plantar Fasciitis Treatment in Naples, FL

 Foot surgery for plantar fasciitis is typically performed as a last resort, when conservative treatments fail to eliminate pain.
 Plantar fascia release, a surgery that involves cutting part of the plantar fascia to relieve tension and inflammation, often leads to complications affecting the foot's natural arch.

 It is best to speak to an experienced podiatrist, such as Dr. Jamie Weaver of the Joint Replacement Institute, who can best evaluate the patient's foot condition and determine a suitable treatment option.
 Dr. Weaver believes in taking the time to educate patients on diagnoses, treatment options, and realistic expectations.
 Dr. Weaver is licensed with the American Board of Podiatric Surgery and is affiliated with the Bonita Springs Community Health and Surgery Center.
-To speak with Dr. Weaver, schedule an appointment at the Joint Replacement Institute's Bonita Springs office.
+To speak with Dr. Weaver, schedule an appointment at the Joint Replacement Institute.